 Alternative Fall & Spring Break Trips

 RLC offers alternative fall and spring break trips that are both fun and beneficial to the communities we visit.
 Each year RLC chooses several cities to serve.
-In 2012, 60 students and staff traveled to Washington, D.C., Florida, Louisiana, Arizona, Tennessee, and Canada.
+In 2015, students and staff traveled to Lucedale Mississippi, Marianna Florida, and Mobile Alabama.
 These trips offered students a chance to relax and make new friends while giving back to the community.
 RLC is able to subsidize trip costs and support student fundraising efforts.

 Simpson Justice Seekers